 ROBINSON, William.
 Bencoolen (?)
 4.9.1819? — Assam 27.8.1863.
 British Baptist Missionary in India.
-Son of Rev. William R. (Olney, Buckinghamshire 18.1.1784 — Dacca 2.9.1853), a shoemaker turned into missionary and working in Indonesia and Bengal, and Margaret Gordon (d.
+Son of Rev. William R. (Olney, Buckinghamshire 18.1.1784 — Dacca 2.9.1853), a shoemaker turned into missionary working in Indonesia and Bengal, and Margaret Gordon (d.
 1822).
-Inspector of Government schools in Assam.
-Claimed that Assamese is just a form of Bengali.
+Their son was Inspector of Government schools in Assam.
+He claimed that Assamese is just a form of Bengali.
 Married Emma Luoisa Reily, two daughters and one son.
-The year 1819 given with ? by wikitree seems too late, he was hardly so young when the books appeared in 1839 and 1841.
+The birth year 1819 given with “?” by wikitree seems too late, he was hardly so young when the books appeared in 1839 and 1841.
 His parents were married in 1806, which gives the upper time limit.

 Publications: Grammar of the Assamese Language.
 2+78 p.
 Serampore 1839.

 – A Descriptive Account of Assam: With a Sketch of the Local Geography, and a History of the Tea-plant of Assam.
 15+421 p.
 1841.